 - Bruce and Lucy Gerstein Holocaust Education Travel Fund

 - Multifaith Baccalaureate Service

 - CFV Advisory Groups

 - CFV Staff

 A New View Film Series

 Each of us has a unique view through which we see the world.
 Shaped by our experiences, culture, and familial identity, this view forms our beliefs, values, and way of life.
-A New View Film Series will journey outside everyday life to explore new worldviews through the screening of four films.
+A New View Film Series will journey outside everyday life to explore new worldviews through the screening of four films and seeks to promote understanding and foster respect for differences through the lenses of interfaith understanding, diversity, civil discourse, and social justice.
 Each screening will be followed by a discussion with the audience.